GoogleForCreators/web-stories-wp/readme.txt

 = 1.26.0 =

-This release includes support for page-level page advancement settings and improvements to autosaves and story locking.
+This release includes improvements to autosaves and story locking, and fixes various bugs.

-= 1.25.1 =

-This release addresses a few regressions regarding the checklist, templates, and media uploads.